v38armageddon/Vincent-OS-App/CONTRIBUTING.md

-# Contribuer à Vincent OS App
+# Contribute to Vincent OS App

-Vincent OS App est ouvert à toutes les contributions !
-Il vous suffit de respecter le code de conduite.

-## Comment contribuer ?

-Vous pouvez contribuer à Vincent OS App de plusieurs manières :
+Vincent OS App is open to all contributions!
+All you have to do is respect the code of conduct.

+## How to contribute?
+You can contribute to Vincent OS App in several ways:
-- Logiciel
+- Software
 - Documentation
-- Traduction
+- Translation

-### Logiciel
+### Software

-Ce dont vous avez besoin pour contribuer à MediaBrowser :
+What you need to contribute to Vincent OS App :
-1. Visual Studio 2022 avec .NET Desktop et les outils C++.
+1. Visual Studio 2022 with .NET Desktop and C++ tools.
-2. .NET SDK 6 / 7
+2. .NET 8.0 SDK

-Contribuer:
-1. Forkez ce dépôt
-2. Sur votre dépôt forké, créez une nouvelle branche pour développer votre travail.
+Contribute:
+1. Fork this repository
+2. On your forked repository, create a new branch to develop your work.
-3. Faites des modifications.
+3. Make modifications.
-4. Testez toujours votre modification.
+4. Always test your modification.
-5. Si tout va bien, envoyez un Pull Request à votre branche principale sur votre référentiel forké.
+5. If all goes well, send a Pull Request to your main branch on your forked repository.
-6. Envoyez un Pull Request à ce référentiel et suivez les instructions.
+6. Send a Pull Request to this repository and follow the instructions.

 ### Documentation

-Vous pouvez forkez ce référentiel pour apporter des modifications à la documentation.

-### Traduction

-Ce dont vous avez besoin pour contribuer à Vincent OS App :
-1. Visual Studio 2022 avec .NET Desktop et les outils C++.
-2. Multilingual App Toolkit

-Contribuer:
-1. Forkez ce dépôt
-2. Sur votre référentiel forké, créez une nouvelle branche pour développer votre travail.
-3. Faites des modifications.
-4. Testez toujours votre modification.
-5. Si tout va bien, envoyez une demande d'extraction à votre branche principale sur votre référentiel forké.
-6. Envoyez une demande d'extraction à ce référentiel et suivez les instructions.
+You can fork this repository to make changes to the documentation.